Giani Gurbachan Singh

-Giani Gurbachan Singh (born 6 April 1948) is a Sikh preacher who has served as the jathedar of the Akal Takht from 2008 to 2018.
+Giani Gurbachan Singh (born 6 April 1948) is a Sikh preacher who served as the jathedar of the Akal Takht from 2008 to 2018.

 Early life

 Gurbachan Singh was born in village Chakk Baja of Muktsar, Punjab, India on 6 April 1948.
 He joined Shiromani Gurdwara Parbandhak Committee as a granthi on 29 February 1972 of Gurdwara Darbar Sahib in Muktsar, where he became the head granthi in 1996.

+On 28 September 2002, there was a recording of him doing the evening prayer Rehras Sahib at the Golden Temple.